open/close all folders

 - Legolas in The Lord of the Rings claims to only feel a "slight tingling in [his] fingers" after drinking enough ale to make Gimli, a dwarf, pass out.

 - The Newcomers from Alien Nation process alcohol harmlessly, but get drunk off of spoiled milk.

-- As mentioned in the Comics section above, Captain America can't get drunk because his sped-up metabolism metabolizes the alcohol before it has time to take effect.
+- Captain America: The First Avenger: As mentioned in the Comics section above, Captain America can't get drunk because his sped-up metabolism metabolizes the alcohol before it has time to take effect.

 - In X2: X-Men United, Wolverine gets shot with Instant Sedation darts and doesn't stop charging.
 A moment later he yanks the darts out and shakes his head as if to clear it, but continues on like nothing happened.

 - The vampires in We Are the Night can consume and feel the effects of drugs, as demonstrated during the party montage scenes, but they are said to be immune to unpleasant side effects such as overdoses or addiction.

 - The Hobbit mentions that elves (unlike the D&D ones) are quite difficult to get drunk.
 They are shown to get drunk on really large mugs of very strong wine (the exact amount needed is not specified), but then, Legolas is of somewhat higher blood than a mere warden.
 In fact it's difficult to get Legolas legless!

 - Case from the classic cyberpunk novel Neuromancer, has his pancreas and parts of his liver replaced (against his will) with one that, to his chagrin, renders him immune to stimulants.
 One of his efforts in the novel is to find a way to still get high.
 Yep, he's that kind of hero.